horseee/DeepCache/README.md

 </details>

 Currently, our code supports the models that can be loaded by [StableDiffusionPipeline](https://huggingface.co/docs/diffusers/v0.24.0/en/api/pipelines/stable_diffusion/text2img#diffusers.StableDiffusionPipeline).
 You can specify the model name by the argument `--model`, which by default, is `runwayml/stable-diffusion-v1-5`.

-We are arranging the code for LDM and DDPM and will release it in the next few days.
+### DDPM and LDM
+Please check [here]() for the code of DDPM.
+The code for LDM will be released soon.

 ### Usage